dfelinto/blender-manual/manual/files/linked_libraries/library_overrides.rst

 Syncing Overrides
 =================

-The relationships between linked data-blocks can be changed resulting in outdated overrides When this happens overrides need to be resynced to match the new structure.
+The relationships between linked data-blocks can be changed resulting in outdated overrides.
+When this happens overrides need to be resynced to match the new structure.
 Overrides are automatically resynced when opening blend-files, however, overrides can be resynced manually using `Resync Library Override Hierarchy`_.